zachary-a02/fetch_coding_exercise/README.md

 ---
 <b>Third: Evaluate Data Quality Issues in the Data Provided</b>
+1. Located inside third directory
-1. These could be automated inside dbt utilizing data tests
+2. These could be automated by utilizing dbt data tests

+---
+<b>Fourth: Communicate with Stakeholders</b>